 Let's Spec Sustainable Innovation

-As members and active supporters of the American Institute of Architects (AIA) and Construction Specifiers Institute (CSI), Boyd has gained a clear understanding of which architectural resources will best benefit the community of architects we work with so often.
+As members and active supporters of the American Institute of Architects (AIA) and Construction Specifications Institute (CSI), Boyd has gained a clear understanding of which architectural resources will best benefit the community of architects we work with so often.
 In addition to supplying affordable, reliable commercial aluminum windows and doors, we offer architectural resources such as our CEP architect courses, which support breakthroughs in architectural design, and our time-saving Autodesk® Seek services for quick access to the BIM files and configuration details you need to accurately spec your building projects.

 Autodesk® Seek Services for Your Convenience